domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Reality becomes itself retroactively through its symbolic registration (e.g., into language, social story-telling, the stories we call "history").

+The present is the inevitable result of all the historic events leading up to this point.
+There is no alternative, no other way except your life right now.
+The Spirit of History is within you; it constitutes human nature itself.

 ## Heraclitus, Greek Philosopher
 The only thing constant is change.